 |

-navigational pod enables the pilot to follow the contours of the ground at a pre-selected altitude, well below 500 feet (152m).
+The F-15E Strike Eagle is equipped with the Low Altitude Navigational and Targeting Infrared for Night (LANTIRN) enabling the F-15E to fly at low altitudes at night and in adverse weather to deliver weapons to ground targets.
+LANTIRN consists of an AN/AAQ-13 navigational pod and a separate AN/AAQ-14 targeting pod.
+Using terrain following radar the navigational pod enables the pilot to follow the contours of the ground at a pre-selected altitude, well below 500 feet (152m).
 The pilot sees an infrared image of the ground in front of the aircraft on a head-up display.
 LANTIRN was developed for the F-15E and F-16 Fighting Falcon, it was modified for the F-14 Tomcat.

 The targeting pod contains a high-resolution forward-looking infrared sensor which provides the Weapons System Officer (WSO) in the back seat with an infrared image of the target.
 A laser designator-range-finder provides precise delivery of laser guided munitions.

-A ‘typical’ low level mission
+A 'typical' low-level training mission

-The pilot, Captain Schmidt started off by explaining that low level missions take a lot longer to prepare for.
+We were able to 'follow' a low-level training mission to Scotland via Cumbria with a 492nd FS crew.
+The pilot, Captain Schmidt started off by explaining that low-level missions take a lot longer to prepare for.
 Crews will get up six or seven hours before take-off time to get a good meal.
 "With four to six hours to go we will get over to the 492nd FS room to sort out a preliminary plan for the mission.

-All low flying in the UK is controlled by the British who regulate the amount of aircraft in a particular area of the UK Low Fly System (UKLFS).
-Low level flights are usually booked on the day of the mission, just of couple of hours before.
-"We just tell them when and where and they enter us in the system".
-The targets in the UK are pretty well anything that are not part of an ‘avoid’ area.
-Typical targets are; power plants, buildings in the country and bridges".
+All low-flying in the UK is controlled by the British who regulate the amount of aircraft in a particular area of the UK low-fly System (UKLFS).
+Low-level flights are usually booked on the day of the mission, just of couple of hours before.
+"We just tell them when and where and they enter us in the system.
+The targets in the UK are pretty well anything that are not part of an 'avoid' area.
+Typical targets are; power plants, buildings in the country and bridges."

-"Low level missions are dependent on the weather, so we need to see where we can get down to low level", said Capt.
+"Low-level missions are dependent on the weather, so we need to see where we can get down to low-level", said Capt.
 Schmidt.
-"You have LANTIRN, an all-weather navigational and targeting system, will you be using this on your mission?"
+"We have LANTIRN, an all-weather navigational and targeting system, will you be using this on your mission?"
 I asked.
 We were told that they would not use LANTIRN on this mission, as it is only really used in wintertime when it gets dark earlier.
-In the summer they would have to fly till 2a.m. to 3a.m. and the locals would get upset if they flew often that late.
+In the summer its not fully dark till 2 a.m. and so too late to fly in the UKLFS.
 Technically LANTIRN allows them to fly in all weathers, but training rules do not allow it.
-"We need 5 miles (8 Km) of visibility, this is
+"We need 5 miles (8 km) of visibility, this is primarily to be respectful to the host nation, we don't want to disrupt anyone or have any close calls with gliders, hang gliders and civilian traffic."
+A couple of hours will be spent plotting the points we are going to fly to.

 |